reactjs/react.dev/content/docs/components-and-props.md

 >
 >React treats components starting with lowercase letters as DOM tags.
 For example, `<div />` represents an HTML div tag, but `<Welcome />` represents a component and requires `Welcome` to be in scope.
 >
->You can read more about the reasoning behind this convention [here.](/docs/jsx-in-depth.html#user-defined-components-must-be-capitalized)
+>To learn more about the reasoning behind this convention, please read [JSX In Depth](/docs/jsx-in-depth.html#user-defined-components-must-be-capitalized).

 ## Composing Components {#composing-components}